 Substitutions & Variations

-- Make it chocolate: Use chocolate protein powder plus 1 tablespoon of cocoa powder for a richer, brownie-like flavor.
+- Make it chocolate: Use chocolate protein powder plus 1 tablespoon cocoa powder for a richer, brownie-like flavor.

 - Add-ins: Stir in mini chocolate chips, fresh or frozen berries, or a spoonful of peanut or almond butter.
 If using frozen berries, thaw and drain them first so the cake doesn't turn out too wet.